ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02-priority-queues.md

         // Assume that the Transaction type implements comparisons
         // by comparing the value of the transaction.

-        // Add a new transaction to the priority queue. add(transaction):
+    // Add a new transaction to the priority queue. add(pq, transaction):
         pq.add(transaction)
         // If the priority queue grows to 101 transactions,
         // cut it down to 100 by removing the smallest-valued one. if pq.size > 100:
             pq.removeMin()

     // Return the top 100 transactions.
-        top100():
+    top100(pq):
         return everything in pq

 What is the complexity of `add`?
 Well, in fact it takes constant time,